 The play tells the tale of the suave DJ, a lothario who spends his time seducing his way through the women of modern day Soho, while his friend Stan keeps track of all his conquests.

-Don Juan in Soho is set to be one of the most exciting revivals of spring 2017, with David Tennant once again returning to the West End stage.
-Previews are set to begin at Wyndham’s Theatre on 17th March 2017 and performances continuing as part of a strictly limited eleven week run until 10th June 2017.
+Don Juan in Soho is one of the most exciting revivals of spring 2017, with David Tennant once again having returned to the West End stage.
+Previews began at Wyndham’s Theatre on 17th March 2017 and performances continue as part of a strictly limited eleven week run until 10th June 2017.

 Who Should See It?Fans of Patrick Marber should definitely ensure to check out the masterful writer/director’s retelling of the tale of Don Juan.
 Marber has recently seen great success with his plays Three Days in the Country, The Musicians, The Red Lion and Closer and with David Tennant in the lead role, this is just as highly anticipated.